Lion-LiHaoyi/Epirus/English.md

 Trigger condition: two characters use "Lightning gun" on the same character at the same time

-Effect: 1 point of electrical damage to the subject
+Effect: 1 point of electrical damage to the target

 #### The vampire Duke